mrpeerat/mReFinED/README.md

 ## Hardware Requirements
 - mReFinED has a low hardware requirement.
 For fast inference speed, a GPU should be used, but this is not a strict requirement.
+- We create training data for 15 days (CPU only).
 - We use 8 V100 in the training step for ~10 days.
 - For the inference setting, we use only a single V100.